-If you haven't had a chance to visit Valerie's blog yet, check it out!
+If you haven’t had a chance to visit Valerie’s Inner Child Fun blog yet, check it out!
 Whether you are on a budget or not, she has many great ideas for arts, crafts, and simple family fun.

 Valerie is giving away a surprise assortment of her favorite inspiring things from the dollar store to one lucky winner.
 To enter, simply leave a comment by Thursday, January 12th at 11:49pm EST. Winner will be chosen randomly and announced on Friday morning.
 US residents only, please.
 Giveaway now closed.

 The random number generator picked #65 so Dena wins the surprise giveaway!

 Love her blog!!
 And what she said about saving money and gratitude is so true!!

 This post contains affiliate links.